Mark 10

 Mark 10:20, Matthew 19:20, Luke 18:21.
 See Comments Matthew 19:20.

 Mark 10:21, Matthew 10:21, Luke 18:22.
 All these verses show that the Lord knows the heart of this person.
 In Mark, we are told that the Lord Jesus “loved him,” showing that the Lord loves all, regardless of being rich or poor.
-These verses in this place in the Scripture tell clearly, as a sinner, if you come to the Lord, leave the things of this world, take your heart away from the things that your eyes have kept looking at, and follow the Lord with the inner heart, not just walking follow, the inner eyes and inner heart both must follow as well.
+These verses, in this place in the Scripture, clearly tell us, as a sinner, if you come to the Lord, leave the things of this world, take your heart away from the things that your eyes have kept looking at, and follow the Lord with the inner heart, not just walking follow; the inner eyes and inner heart both have to follow as well.
 If we say we follow the Lord Jesus, but the heart is not there, this verse will be like a block to build up, and the inner eyes can’t see the right way to come.
-All the Lord wants humans to do is look at the Lord as their leader, leave their things, those that are attached to their hearts, and follow the Lord.
+All the Lord wants humans to do is look to the Lord as their leader, leave the things that attach to them, and follow the Lord.
 (See Comments Matthew 19:21).

 Mark 10:22, Matthew 19:22, Luke 18:23.
 These verses show that the earthly riches captured the heart of this man.
 (See Comments Matthew 19:22).

-Mark 10:17, Matthew 19:16, Luke 18:18.
-In Luke, we learn that this man is a ruler (meaning that he could be the ruler of just his own household, not necessarily an important person or ruler of a town), and in Mark, he comes and kneels to the Lord Jesus.
-These verses show that this man thinks he could do something good to trade the place in heaven, but the deed has already been done.
-(See Comments Matthew 19:16).
+Comparison Analysis Mark 10:17, Matthew 19:16, Luke 18:18.
+In Luke, we learn that this man is a ruler, meaning he could be the head of his own household, not necessarily an important person or the ruler of a town.
+In Mark, he comes and kneels to the Lord Jesus.
+These verses show that this man thinks he could do something good to trade a place in heaven, but the deed has already been done (see Comments Matthew 19:16).

 Mark 10:19, Matthew 19:18-19, Luke 18:20.
 The commands mentioned in these verses are the same, with Matthew giving one extra command: “You shall love your neighbor as yourself.”
 (See Comments Matthew 19:18-19).